samuelmanor/roman-numeral-converter/README.md

 #### LRU-Cache

 I used this to implement a simple LRU cache to reduce the load on the backend.
 If a given query exists in the cache, the route will return the output from the cache object instead of re-running the `toRoman` function.
 If a query does not previously exist in the cache, it will be added, but the cache deletes the least recently used items.
 I wanted to add this to optimize performance/reduce the load on the backend.

+## Observability

+The app is monitored in a few different ways.
+Winston logs incoming requests, and OpenTelemetry logs metrics/traces to the console (though the line that adds this functionality is commented out, since it logs so much).
+Right-clicking, then clicking inspect and going into the Perfomance tab shows the readout from Web-Vitals.
+There's also a Sentry integration, which also monitors performance as well as errors, to keep track of any errors that might come up in production that didn't during development.